fmerg/pymerkle/README.md

 >>>
 ```
-where `proof-provider` refers to the Merkle-tree which generated the validated proof.
+where `proof-provider` refers to the Merkle-tree which generated the proof.
 The corresponding JSON format is

 ```json
   {